MessagePad: Market reception

 Fourteen months after Sculley demoed it at the May 1992, Chicago CES, the MessagePad was first offered for sale on August 2, 1993, at the Boston Macworld Expo.
 The hottest item at the show, it cost $900.
 50,000 MessagePads were sold in the device's first three months on the market.

 The original Apple MessagePad and MessagePad 100 were limited by the very short lifetime of their inadequate AAA batteries.

-Critics also panned the handwriting recognition that was available in the debut models, which had been trumpeted in the Newton's marketing campaign.
-It was this problem that was skewered in the Doonesbury comic strips in which a written text entry is (erroneously) translated as "Egg Freckles?", as well as in the animated series The Simpsons.
-However, the word 'freckles' was not included in the Newton dictionary, although a user could add it themselves.
-Difficulties were in part caused by the long time requirements for the Calligrapher handwriting recognition software to "learn" the user's handwriting; this process could take from two weeks to two months.

-Another factor which limited the early Newton devices' appeal was that desktop connectivity was not included in the basic retail package, a problem that was later solved with 2.x Newton devices - these were bundled with a serial cable and the appropriate Newton Connection Utilities software.

 Later versions of Newton OS offered improved handwriting recognition, quite possibly a leading reason for the continued popularity of the devices among Newton users.
 Even given the age of the hardware and software, Newtons still demand a sale price on the used market far greater than that of comparatively aged PDAs produced by other companies.
 In 2006, CNET compared an Apple MessagePad 2000 to a Samsung Q1, and the Newton was declared better.
 In 2009, CNET compared an Apple MessagePad 2000 to an iPhone 3GS, and the Newton was declared more innovative at its time of release.

-A chain of dedicated Newton only stores called Newton Source existed from 1994 until 1998.
+A chain of dedicated Newton-only stores called Newton Source, independently run by Stephen Elms, existed from 1994 until 1998.
 Locations included New York, Los Angeles, San Francisco, Chicago and Boston.
-The Westwood Village, California, near U.C.L.A. featured the trademark red and yellow light bulb Newton logo in neon.
+The Westwood Village, California, near UCLA featured the trademark red and yellow light bulb Newton logo in neon.
 The stores provided an informative educational venue to learn about the Newton platform in a hands on relaxed fashion.
 The stores had no traditional computer retail counters and featured oval desktops where interested users could become intimately involved with the Newton product range.
 The stores were a model for the later Apple Stores.